-“What kinds of spiders can you find in Washington?“
+What kinds of spiders can you find in Washington?

 Many people are terrified of spiders and find them extremely creepy.
-This is unfortunate because they are crucial to our environment and are incredibly interesting creatures!
+This is unfortunate because they are incredibly interesting creatures and crucial to our environment!
 Luckily, most spiders are harmless, and they control the insect population.
-In fact, without spiders, our food supply would be in jeopardy!

 #1.
-Wolf Spider
+Wolf spiders

 They are found everywhere and in almost any habitat.
 I know that I see them often when flipping over rocks or logs.
-Unfortunately, there are so many individual species of Wolf Spider that it would be impossible to list them here, especially since most of them look very similar.
+Unfortunately, there are so many individual species of wolf spiders that it would be impossible to list them here, especially since most look very similar.

 Wolf Spider Range Map

-Interestingly, Wolf Spiders do not make webs to catch their prey.
+Interestingly, wolf spiders do not make webs to catch their prey.
 Instead, they wait for an insect to walk by and then chase it down!
-Some Wolf Spiders will make a burrow and then wait inside for dinner to walk by.
+Likewise, some species will make a burrow and then wait inside for dinner to walk by.

-When it comes to arachnids, Wolf Spiders have incredible eyesight.
+When it comes to arachnids, wolf spiders have incredible eyesight.
 They also have retroreflective tissue in their eyes, which produces a glow if you flash light at their faces.

-Wolf Spiders will bite if provoked, but they do not always inject venom.
-Therefore, they are not considered dangerous to humans.
+Wolf spiders will bite if provoked, but their venom is not dangerous to humans.
 Bite symptoms are minimal and may cause itching, swelling, and mild pain.

 #2.
 Cellar Spider